All About SEO

 CHEMISTRY OF SEO

 A ranking factor is anything Google checks to decide where a page ranks.
 If you think that 200 of these sounds absurd and nobody will ever do them all, you’d be right.
 But some are more important than others.
-Below is Search Engine Land’s “Periodic Table of SEO Factors”, last updated in 2019.Â
+Below is Search Engine Land’s “Periodic Table of SEO Factors”, last updated for 2024 (If you click the link, the table is now interactive).

 If you remember the periodic table from Chemistry, this is setup in a similar fashion.
-The items in the same column are related to one aspect of SEO.
-Items in the same row are worth a similar number of “points”.
-The points are the weight of the factor in SEO.
-A higher number means Google cares about it more.Â
+The items with the same colour code are related to one aspect of SEO.
+No single element or group matters more than any other element or group in this table.

-There are five main sections of this SEO table:Â
+There are seven main sections of this SEO table:

 - Content